 How does this work?
 Like most parts of your body, your mouth is full of bacteria.
 Most of these bacteria are just fine and can be kept under control with regular brushing and flossing.
 But when your mouth isn't clean enough, the bacteria can get out of control.

 This can cause many issues, and not just in your mouth.
 In addition to gum disease and tooth decay, research has linked excess bacteria in the mouth to a number of other diseases.

-The Best Dental Plans for Seniors
+The Best Dental Insurance for Seniors in Canada

-You can’t afford to neglect your oral health, especially after retirement.
-Canadian dental insurance should be a priority, even if it costs a little bit more money.
+You can't afford to neglect your oral health, especially after retirement.
+A dental insurance should be a priority, even if it costs a little bit more money.
 After all, what price can you put on preserving your health for years to come?

 Wondering what the best dental plans for seniors are?
 We have some great options for you - contact us to learn more.